accs-uaa/akveg-lichens/README.md

-# Macrolichens of the Alaskan Mainland
+# Macrolichens of the Alaska Mainland

 ![Screenshot from the Macrolichens of the Alaskan Mainland website](assets/website_screenshot.png)

 ## About the Project 🪸

-This project provides a set of Python scripts to convert the raw text and image files from the *Macrolichen Companion of the Alaskan Mainland* into a structured format suitable for a [Hugo](https://gohugo.io/) static site generator.
+This project provides a set of Python scripts to convert the raw text and image files from the *Macrolichen Companion of the Alaska Mainland* into a structured format suitable for a [Hugo](https://gohugo.io/) static site generator.

-The primary
-goal is to transform the original field guide content into an accessible and easily maintainable online resource, tapping into Hugo's capabilities for generating fast, modern, and navigable websites.
+The goal is to transform the original field guide content into an accessible and easily maintainable online resource.
 This digital format enhances the guide's usability by allowing for dynamic search, easier updates, and broader accessibility for scientists and enthusiasts alike.

-The scripts automate the website building process by batch processing species descriptions (Word documents) and associated photographs (image files) to generate corresponding Markdown and HTML files.
-These output files integrate seamlessly with a Hugo project, enabling swift deployment of and updates to a digital version of the Alaska Macrolichens Guide.
+The scripts automate the website building process by batch processing species descriptions (Word documents) and associated photographs (image files) to generate Hugo-compatible Markdown files.
+These output files integrate seamlessly into a Hugo website, enabling rapid deployment of and updates to the digital version of the *Macrolichen Companion of the Alaska Mainland*.

 ### Built With 🛠️

 * **Python 3.13+**
 * **Miniforge** (with conda and conda-forge channel) - For package management.
 * **[Polars](https://pola.rs/)** - For data manipulation.
-* **[python-docx](https://python-docx.readthedocs.io/)** - For working with .docx (Microsoft Word) files.
+* **[python-docx](https://python-docx.readthedocs.io/)** - For working with .docx files.
 * **[Pathlib](https://docs.python.org/3/library/pathlib.html)** - For object-oriented filesystem paths.
 * **[textwrap](https://docs.python.org/3/library/textwrap.html)** - For dedenting strings.
 * **[re](https://docs.python.org/3/library/re.html)** - For string pattern matching using regular expressions.